 Depth-Varying Cable Buffer

-A depth-varying buffer for "minimum" (2z) and "recommended" (3z) was achieved by intersecting depth with cables and buffering out by depth.
+A depth-varying buffer for "minimum" (2z) and "recommended" (3z) was calculated by intersecting depth with cables and buffering the cable by depth.
 Depth from the GEBCO grid was reclassed into 100 m increments starting with 250 m to apply a 500 m minimum for the 2z and 3z products, and converted to polygons for intersecting with the cable linear features.
 A custom Albers Equal Area Conic projection based on 1/6th the extent of each territory was individually applied to minimize spatial distortion when buffering.

 Results

-All analytical code to generate outputs, inclulding this data driven report, are available in a publicly accessible online repository: http://github.com/ecoquants/nrel-cables.
+All analytical code to generate outputs, including this data driven report, are available in a publicly accessible online repository: http://github.com/ecoquants/nrel-cables.
 Here are particularly noteworthy files:

 data/